-Depending upon high school background, some students may also need: MATH 0013, MATH 0103, MATH 0213 and/or MATH 0115, MATH 1513, MATH 1613 and/or MATH 1715 as prerequisites.
+Depending upon high school background, some students may also need: MATH 0013, MATH 0103, MATH 0213 and/or MATH 0115, MATH 1513, and MATH 1613 as prerequisites.
 Some of these courses may be used to satisfy General Education requirements.

-V. MINOR REQUIREMENTS (18 hours)

-(Mathematics or Chemistry minor strongly recommended.)
+- V. MINOR REQUIREMENTS (18 hours) (Mathematics or Chemistry minor strongly recommended.) - VI.

-VI.
 ELECTIVES TO COMPLETE 124 HOURS REQUIRED FOR GRADUATION